plthon/license-plate-recognition-using-darkflow/README.md

 ### Model Training using [Darkflow](https://github.com/thtrieu/darkflow)

-We used [Darkflow](https://github.com/thtrieu/darkflow) to train the license-plate detection model.
+I used [Darkflow](https://github.com/thtrieu/darkflow) to train the license-plate detection model.
 The model is a [YOLOv2](https://arxiv.org/pdf/1612.08242.pdf) model (You Only Look Once).
-We used a pretrained model from [Theophilebuyssens](https://medium.com/@theophilebuyssens/license-plate-recognition-using-opencv-yolo-and-keras-f5bfe03afc65).
+I used a pretrained model from [Theophilebuyssens](https://medium.com/@theophilebuyssens/license-plate-recognition-using-opencv-yolo-and-keras-f5bfe03afc65).
-We fine-tuned the model by training the model again with our own self-annotated dataset.
+I fine-tuned the model by training the model again with our own self-annotated dataset.
 The [notebook](notebooks/LicensePlateDetection.ipynb) can be found in the notebook [directory](notebooks).

 #### Training Configuration